FirstLegoLeague/displaySystem/readme.md

 Modules
 ------------

-This bit list the available configuration options for the modules (that you can use in `config.js`).
+This bit lists the available configuration options for the modules (that you can use in `config.js`).
 Also, it lists the available javascript functions you can call.
 Use the following code in the console (behind `F12`):

     displaySystem.modules.<module>.<function>()